-All roles except Chair and Treasurer can be “job-shared” and the of the fourteen Executive Officer posts at least seven must be women.
+All roles except Chair and Treasurer can be “job-shared” and the of the fourteen Executive Officer posts at least three of the top six must be women and overall 7 must must be women.

-Coordinators are not members of the Executive Committee and are elected to help do specific things such as helping with fund-raising, taking minutes, organising social events or to engage with specific groups of members and the community such as students or the business community.
+CLP Coordinators – Coordinators are not members of the EC and are elected to help do specific things such as fund-raising, taking minutes, organising social events or to engage with specific groups of members and the community such as students or the business community.
 They might also work closely with others, for example the Fundraising coordinator might work closely with the Treasurer.
-When attending Executive Committee meetings, coordinators can participate in discussions but they cannot propose or second motions, or vote.
-All Co-ordinators can job share if they wish.
+These roles do not usualy attend Executive Committee meetings.

 How to apply